International Foundation Year in Business, Law and Social Studies

 This will introduce you to basic legal principles and practice in contract law and consumer protection.
 You will also receive an introduction to the principles, issues and legislations relating to contract and consumer protection.

-Please note: students wanting to progress to the Financial Accounting degree must study the Introduction to Financial Accounting module.
+Please note: students wanting to progress to the Financial Accounting degree will study the Introduction to Accounting & Finance module.

 |English language level||Semesters||Course length||Start date||End date|

 |IELTS 4.5 (4.0 in all skills)||2 semesters||27 weeks||October||May|